-- Ancient Egypt is one of four 'early civilisations'.
+society structured?
+How important was the Nile to the Ancient Egyptians?
+How did agricultural advances support the civilization?
+What was the role of the scribe in society and their importance to us today?
+What did their advances allow the Egyptians to accomplish?
+Enquiry Question: How were the Ancient Egyptians able to survive for 3000 years?
+Pharoah The most important and powerful person in ancient Egypt.
+They ruled over everyone and here thought to be part-god.
+Key Facts: Ancient Egypt is one of four 'early civilisations'.
 An 'early civilisation' existed before the common era (BCE or BC).
-Other early civilisations were: Ancient Sumer (3200-1792 BC), The Shang Dynasty (1760 1046 BC) and the Indus Valley (2600-1900 BC).
-They all had several things in common that made them successful, including being located next to large rivers. - A civilisation is human society that reaches a more advanced stage of development.
-They have a government, religion, a system of writing and art. - Ancient Egypt has a timeline broken into three kingdoms, which are then broken into dynasties. - A dynasty is a series of rulers or leaders who are all from the same family and would rule a country (civilisation) for a period.
-Ancient Egypt was ruled by dynasties. - In Ancient Egypt, the civilisation was ruled over by a Pharaoh.
-They would be part of a dynasty. - Ancient Egypt was developed along the river Nile, which held a very important role in Egyptian society, way of life and its success. - The reason that we know more about civilisations like Ancient Egypt, compared to the Stone-Iron Age (pre-history) is because of the writing system which can be used alongside archaeological finds to create a clearer picture of the past. - While in the Ancient Egyptian civilisation there were developments in architecture, maths, science and art, in Britain they were still living in huts and small stone buildings.
-There was no mathematics, science, and no writing system (not until 43 AD).
-It was not yet a 'civilised society'. - Egyptian society had lots of different groups set out in a hierarchy, with slaves at the bottom and the Pharaoh leading them all from the top a god-like figure who was believed to live on in the afterlife. - The Romans, who were a civilisation that began later than the four earliest, had direct contact with the Egyptians and eventually conquered them. - Egypt was conquered by the Greek general Alexander the Great in 332 BC.
+Other early civilisations were, Ancient Sumer (3200-1792 BC), The Shang Dynasty (1760 - 1046 BC) and the Indus Valley (2600-1900 BC).
+They all had several things in common that made them successful, including being located next to large rivers.
+Dynasty A series of rulers or leaders who are all from the same family and would rule a country (civilisation) for a period.
+A 'civilisation is human society that reaches a more advanced stage of development.
+They have a government, religion, a system of writing and art.
+Ancient Egypt has a timeline broken into three kingdoms, which are then broken into dynasties.
+A dynasty is a series of rulers or leaders who are all from the same family and would rule a country (civilisation) for a period.
+Ancient Egypt was ruled by dynasties.
+In Ancient Egypt, the civilisation was ruled over by a Pharaoh.
+They would be part of a dynasty.
+Civilisation A human society that reaches a more advanced stage of development.
+They have a government, religion, a system of writing and art.
+Ancient Egypt was developed along the river Nile, which held a very important role in Egyptian society, way of life and its success.
+The reason why we know more about civilisations like Ancient Egypt, compared to the Stone-Iron Age (pre-history) is Society A group of people who live together in an organised way. because of the writing system which can be used alongside archaeological finds to create a clearer picture of the past.
+A person who writes and keeps records.
+In the Ancient Egyptian civilisation, where there were developments in architecture, maths, science and art, in Britain they were still living in huts and small stone buildings.
+There was no mathematics, science, and no writing system (not until 43 Hieroglyphs A writing system using pictures and symbols.
+AD).
+It was not yet a 'civilised society'.
+Egyptian society had lots of different groups set out in a hierarchy, with slaves at the bottom and the Pharaoh leading them all from the top - a god like figure who was believed to live on in the afterlife.
+The Romans, who were a civilisation that began later than the four earliest, had direct contact with the Egyptians and eventually conquered them.
+Egypt was conquered by the Greek general Alexander the Great in 332 BC.
 It became part of his enormous empire which was broken up when died.
+A way of organising people into levels of importance.
+Another word for farming.
+Designing of buildings.
+5000 BCE 2000 BCE 1 AD 1000 AD 2024 AD Anglo-Saxons British History Ancient Sumer Ancient Egypt Indus Valley Shang Dynasty Britain and Vikings World History